Generations in the Workplace: Characteristics, Values, and Views on Environmental Sustainability

 - Incentives and Recognition: Recognize and reward sustainable behaviours and initiatives.
 This can motivate employees, especially Baby Boomers and Generation X, to engage in eco-friendly practices.

-- Leverage Technology: Utilize digital tools and platforms to promote and incorporate sustainability into business as usual.
-Engage Millennials and Generation Z through social media campaigns and digital initiatives.
+- Leverage Technology: Utilize workplace digital tools and platforms to promote and incorporate sustainability into business as usual.

 - Encourage Innovation: Foster a culture of innovation where employees are encouraged to propose and implement sustainable solutions.
 Support entrepreneurial initiatives from Generation Z and Millennials.